Govt constitutes panel to suggest measures to augment GST revenue

-NEW DELHI: The Government has constituted a committee of officers to suggest measures to augment GST revenue collections and administration.
+NEW DELHI, Oct 10: With the Goods and Services Tax (GST) collections dropping sharply to a 19-month low in September, the government has constituted a committee of officers to suggest measures to augment collections, expand the tax base and check evasion.

+The panel comprising of state-level GST commissioners and centre government officials has been asked to suggest urgent measures to arrest the fall in tax revenues and suggest steps to be taken to improve revenue collection.

 “The committee should consider a wide range of reforms so that a comprehensive list of suggestions may emerge,” an official order said.